jeffh/JKVValue/README.md

  - weak properties are assigned through copying, and are not copied (a copied weak would just be released immediately).
  - weak properties are correctly encoded and decoded as conditional objects.
  - Due to the Objective-C Runtime, weak readonly properties behave like strong properties for JKVValues.
+ - If you use the immutable/mutable pattern, you cannot have your constructor use the ivars directly, since the mutable version is overwriting them with its own.